ReeceTaylor512/MKDocsTut/docs/github-setup.md

-# Setting up Github
+# Setting up GitHub

-The first thing we need to do is set up a Github account and a Github repository.
+The first thing we need to do is set up a GitHub account and a GitHub repository.
 This will hold our files for Cloud Cannon to edit directly.
 When you upload to GitHub the files will stay with you and are not tied to Cloud Cannon so you won't lose them.

 You will first need an account so go to <a href="https://github.com/" title="GitHub" target="_blank" rel="noopener">GitHub</a> and create one then come back here.